ngardiner/ansible_demo/README.md

 ## Introduction
 Welcome!
 This lab is intended to demonstrate the use of an automation platform (Ansible) with Check Point Management and Gateway components.

-In this lab, we will establish an Ansible setup which
+In this lab, we will establish an Ansible setup which will connect to AWS and deploy one Management server and two Gateways.

 ## Requirements
   - Debian or Ubuntu ISO image